OpusCapita/fsm-workflow/README.md

 Workflow Transition History is implemented as separate library.
 You can find more information [here](packages/history/README.md).

+### FAQ for developers
+**How do I set a version for all packages?**
+Define it as `version` value in `lerna.json` file.
+There's no need to rewrite version in packages, release process will handle it itself.

 ### References

 [Existing FSM libs review](existingFsmLibsReview.md)